congpe/login/README.md

-# add the test folder
+# login to see user's wish list